 MORE FROM DESIGN NEWS: America Makes Funds Second Wave of 3D Printing Projects

-For example, WK46188, a new ASTM International working standard describes how powder bed fusion machines and processes can be operated, plus what production control methods need to be used, to meet the rigid quality standards of industries like aerospace and medical.
-The standard aims at developing the critical parameters needed to transform processes that were originally developed for making prototypes, into processes that can make the type of safety-critical components needed for patient-specific medical implants and flight-worthy aircraft parts.
-Its main targets are Tier 1 and 2 suppliers setting up facilities for producing parts using powder bed fusion, and OEM engineers that are creating guidelines for their own internal standards.
+One of ASTM International's standards for powder bed fusion, WK46188, addresses AM methods for metals.
+Titled "New Practice for Metal Powder Bed Fusion to Meet Rigid Quality Requirements," the work item describes how powder bed fusion machines and processes can be operated, plus what production control methods need to be used, to meet the rigid quality standards of applications such as aerospace and medical.
+It's geared to developing the critical parameters needed for shifting processes that were originally developed for making prototypes, to become processes that can make safety-critical components for uses like patient-specific medical implants and flight-worthy aircraft parts.
+The proposed new ASTM standard will include requirements for both mechanical test specimens and final production parts made with powder bed fusion methods that employ both laser and electron beam sources.

 Ann R. Thryft is senior technical editor, materials & assembly, for Design News.
 She's been writing about manufacturing- and electronics-related technologies for 25 years, covering manufacturing materials & processes, alternative energy, machine vision, and all kinds of communications.